 - Neoplasia: Myelodysplastic syndrome, a clonal hematopoietic neoplasm (also called primary dysmyelopoiesis), will result in cytopenias (solitary, bi- or pancytopenia).
 Cytopenias are persistent, non-regenerative or non-responsive, and are accompanied by a hyperplastic marrow with morphologic evidence of dysplasia (abnormal production) in some or all lines.
 Histiocytic sarcoma is another cause of ineffective hematopoiesis, likely due to hemophagocytosis by the tumor cells, although alterations in the marrow microenvironment or immune-mediated destruction is possible.

 - Non-neoplastic conditions: These can result in pancytopenia with a hypercellular marrow.
-Mechanisms include immune-mediated destruction of marrow progenitors (as thought to occur in the precursor-directed or non-regenerative immune-mediated anemias), drug-induced injury (e.g. cephalosporin, phenobarbital, azathioprine, vincristine; this can also be immune-mediated), and infectious agents (Ehrlichia canis).
+Mechanisms include immune-mediated destruction of marrow progenitors (as thought to occur in the precursor-directed or non-regenerative immune-mediated anemias), drug-induced injury (e.g. cephalosporin, phenobarbital, azathioprine, vincristine; this can also be immune-mediated), mycotoxins, and infectious organisms (Ehrlichia canis).
 An altered marrow microenvironment from drug or toxic injury can result in pancytopenia with ineffective hematopoiesis.
 Note that mild dysplasia can be seen in these conditions and does not mean that the cytopenias are due to myelodysplastic syndrome.

 Myelofibrosis may be seen with many of these causes and is a secondary phenomenon that may contribute to but will not be the primary cause of the cytopenias.